suhrig/arriba/documentation/command-line-options.md

 `-t FILE`
 : Tab-separated file containing fusions to annotate with tags in the `tags` column.
 The first two columns specify the genes; the third column specifies the tag.
 See section [Tags file](input-files.md#tags) for a detailed description of the format.

+`-p FILE`
+: File in GFF3 format containing coordinates of the protein domains of genes.
+The detailed format is described in the section [Protein domains](input-files.md#protein-domains).
+The protein domains retained in a fusion are listed in the column `retained_protein_domains` of Arriba's output file.
+The file may be gzip-compressed.

 `-d FILE`
 : Tab-separated file with coordinates of structural variants found using whole-genome sequencing data.
 These coordinates serve to increase sensitivity towards weakly expressed fusions and to eliminate fusions with low confidence.
 Refer to section [Structural variant calls from WGS](input-files.md#structural-variant-calls-from-wgs) for a description of the expected file format.
 The file may be gzip-compressed.